 In 2013 I met my boyfriend and at the end of the year I moved with him (and my cat Pinkie) to The Netherlands (a leap of faith!
 But it went well) to follow his studies at the Conservatory.
 I found a job in a call center for a multilingual project, since I don’t speak Dutch, and I work there since then.

-Now I’m certain that I want my future to be in a KITCHEN surrounded by fresh delicious food and handmade pasta.
-So I will continue with this food blog hoping that it will take me in the right direction.
+So I am excited again and I will continue with this blog hoping that it will finally take me in the right direction.

 - Cheese, lots of cheese.
 There’s no need to add anything else here.

 - Pasta.
 Especially if handmade, a good dish of pasta is good for the soul.
 Pasta is almost sacred to me.

 - The smell of summer breeze.
 As soon as the temperature raises, I love the smell of the air, especially in the morning and after dark.

 - The sound of walking on fine gravel.
 I know it may be weird but I really love this sound, it relaxes me.

 - Seeing new places.
 I love to travel and especially go to Countries I’ve never been to before.

 - Walking in the nature.
 Theres’s nothing better than taking a long walk in the countryside.
 I mostly like the sunny winter days (if it’s not too cold).